lsst-uk/lasair-examples/notebooks/marshall/README.md

 with option to build veto list (dont show me this object again), as well as favourite list, each with a reason given.
 Stored on users own machine.
+**NOTE**: This notebook connects to the Lasair Kafka service on port 9092.
+If you are on a restricted network such as eduroam, that port may be blocked, and a VPN will be necessary.

 ## Instructions: